Sackett Street Writers

 Monica West is the author of the novel Revival Season which was a Barnes & Noble Discover Pick and a finalist for the 2022 Virginia Commonwealth University Cabell First Novelist Award.
 Born and raised in Cleveland, Ohio, she received her MFA in Fiction from the Iowa Writers’ Workshop where she was a Rona Jaffe Graduate Fellow.
 She has received fellowships and residencies from Kimbilio Fiction, Hedgebrook, the Virginia Center for the Creative Arts, and Bread Loaf.
 She earned her B.A. in English Literature from Duke University and her M.A. in English and American Literature from New York University.
 She currently lives in Seattle where she teaches at the University of San Francisco.

-Filed Under: Fiction, Generative, Manuscript generator, Nonfiction, Online
+Filed Under: Generative, Manuscript generator, Online

-June 20, 2025 By Julia Fierro
+October 21, 2025 By Julia Fierro

 Instructor: coming soon